 Step 2: Remove the Drain Plug and Drain the Oil

 Crawl under the vehicle and locate the oil pan and drain plug.
-The drain plug is located very near the center of this photo (also notice the oil filter (orange-colored) in the background).
+The drain plug is located very near the center of this photo.

 Use a 17mm wrench or socket (nice socket set) to remove the drain plug.